 I love to write.
 Writing centers me, it calms me and it helps me process my own feelings when everything feels like a jumbled mess inside my head and heart.
 I started this blog not having a plan.
 I felt I had a story to tell and I wanted to share it but I didn’t… Continue reading Right There in Black & White

 Guess who submitted a story for publication?
 Guess who is officially published?
 Me!
 This has become one of my greatest adventures!
-I love my readers, I love this blog and it’s all be so much more than I could have imagined!
+I love my readers, I love this blog and it’s all been so much more than I could have imagined!
 Check out my story of “Starting Over” by clicking right here.
 Xo – Steph Special… Continue reading Published!

 Don’t say it shouldn’t bother you.
 If it bothers you, it bothers you and that’s completely fine.
 You’re not wrong for being upset by these comments!
 Not at all!
 I think it perfectly acceptable to tell people how you feel.